zipMoney/zip.magento1/READEME.md

 ### Payment Section

 - Open the Magento Admin
-- Navigate to `Systems -> Configuration` and then locate the `Payment Methods` section in the left menu to access the `Zip Payment` method
+- Navigate to `Systems -> Configuration` and then locate the `Payment Methods` section in the left menu to access the `Zip Payment - Own it now, pay later` method
+- Click `Configure` button to open configuration panel

+### Status

+- *Version*: Show current version for this extension
+- *Health Check*: List all errors and warnings.
+It's not been allowed to enable the extension if there is any error found in health check.

+### Settings

+- Set Enable to `Yes` to enable this payment solution
+- Choose `environment` and press `Find your <environment> keys` button to log into merchant dashboard and grab private key & public key
+- Enter the `Private Key` and `Public Key` in the following fields

+#### Checkout

+- *Title*: the label will be used as payment option on checkout page
+- *Payment Action*: define how payment will be handled, immediate capture or authorize only
+- *Display Mode*: different display mode on checkout page to handle Zip confirmation page

+#### Referred Appication

+- *Order Handling*: whether new order will be created for referred application
+- *New Order Status*: define the order status for referred application

+#### Country and Currency

+This section is used to identify configuration of country and currency

+#### Debug Mode

+To enable debug mode and define level of log for debugging

+#### Admin Notification

+Set `Yes` to accept marketing news and notifications

+### Widgets and Banners

+- Scroll down and expand each page section
+- Expand each widget section and set Enable to `Yes` to enable widget
+- Type `Element selector` to define the location where this widget should put in

 ## Copyright